brahmaputra7/animeverse/Explanation.md

 ## View 4: 11.
 Watchlist list, Add Button

 User can save their own anime preference in multiple watchlist.
-Works like adding playlist to spotify.